Advanced Degrees for Neuroscience Majors

 How do I choose a program?

 This is one of the most difficult parts of applying to graduate school.
 Many start with location (i.e. what cities/states/regions appeal to you?) and narrow schools down from there.
 It is most important to focus on the types of research that is being done; find schools with several professors who are doing work of interest to you.
 Also consider contacting current graduate students to ask about stipends, cost of living, degree requirements, classes, insurance, graduation timeline, etc. While you research, stay organized by keeping a spreadsheet of important details about each program.
-An example of a spreadsheet can be downloaded here.
+This is an example of an important information spreadsheet.

 To how many schools should I apply?